• Skip to primary navigation

 • Bake approximately 12-15 minutes per pound.
 For a half ham of 8-10 lbs, plan on baking for a total of approximately 2 hours (including glazing time).

-• To glaze, remove ham from oven about 30 minutes before it's finished.
-For a half ham, remove after about 1 hour 30 minutes and uncover.
+• To get the sticky glaze, remove ham from oven about 30 minutes before it’s finished.
 Liberally brush ham with 1/2 cup glaze, getting in between slices if possible.
 Bake 30 minutes, repeating with a few tablespoons of glaze every 10-15 minutes if desired.

 • For a stickier glaze, after ham is finished baking, broil for a few minutes until sticky and browned.
 Be careful though, you don’t want to burn it!